 A refinance is one way to remove someone’s name from the mortgage.
 This protects the spouse who no longer has ownership interest in the home.
-This can be important if that spouse plans to purchase another home or take on other debt.
+It can be an important step if that spouse plans to purchase a house after the divorce and take on a new mortgage.

 Protect Your Credit

-If your name’s on the mortgage, then you have a legal obligation to pay the mortgage.
-If your ex kept the house but misses or is late on mortgage payments, your credit could be affected.
-Insisting on a refinance will ensure you’re not held responsible for debt that isn’t yours anymore.
+If your name’s on the mortgage, then you have a legal obligation to pay it.
+If your ex kept the house but misses or is late on mortgage payments, your credit score could be affected.
+A refinance that removes your name from the mortgage will ensure you’re not held responsible for debt that isn’t yours anymore.

 Take Cash Out